 L’inhumaine (1924) Director: Marcel L’Herbier

-L’inhumaine is an odd film, certainly a deep track selection even for the silent era.
-The set designs and cinematography are compelling, but the film is too experimental, too avant-garde, in general, for my taste.
+L’inhumaine is an odd little film, certainly a deep track selection even for my list from the silent era.
+The set designs and cinematography are compelling, but this film is just a bit too experimental/avant-garde for my taste.

 The original idea L’Herbier had was for a highly abstract film called something like ‘The Woman of Ice’ but he ultimately decided to do “a miscellany of modern art” by inviting leading French practitioners in painting, architecture, fashion, dance and music to collaborate with him.
 He described the project as “this fairy story of modern decorative art”.